4 indicted in alleged $99 million pharmacy fraud scheme

 According to the indictment, two of the co-conspirators opened other pharmacies in the Bronx to avoid scrutiny from auditors, and used those to defraud a pharmacy benefit manager out of another $34 million.

 Three of the four were previously charged.
-The four was arrested Monday and scheduled for a court appearance Monday in Newark.
+The fourth was arrested Monday and scheduled for a court appearance Monday in Newark.

+This version corrects that the fourth defendant was arrested Monday, not all four defendants.

 Sign up for Daily Newsletters